-Auditing is vital to ensuring that accounting norms for insurance businesses are effectively applied and maintained with an aim to monitor the quality of internal control procedures and ensure compliance with all regulatory directives.
+Auditing is vital to ensuring that accounting norms for insurance businesses are effectively applied and maintained and to monitor the quality of internal control procedures; ensure compliance with all regulatory directives.
 The Committee shall be responsible for the review of the integrity of the data and information provided in the Audit and/or Financial Reports.

-The Committee shall provide oversight functions with regard to the company's financial statements and its internal control and risk management functions.
+The Committee shall provide oversight functions with regard to both the company's financial statements and its internal control and risk management functions.
 The Committee shall ensure compliance with legal and other regulatory requirements, assessment of qualifications and independence of external auditor; and performance of the company's internal audit function as well as that of external auditors.

 The Committee Chairman shall report formally to the Board on its proceedings after each meeting on all matters within its functions and responsibilities.
 The Committee shall make whatever recommendations to the Board it deems appropriate on any area within its remit where action or improvement is needed.

-1. Mr. Ohis Ohiwerei Non-Executive (Independent) Director - Chairman 2.
-Mr. Lesley Ndlovu Non-Executive Director - Member 3.
-Mr. Akingbola Akinola Shareholder's Representative - Member 4.
-Mrs. Ayodeji Oloye Shareholder's Representative - Member
+The Committee is made up of the following members:

+1. Mr. Ohis Ohiwerei

+Non-Executive (Independent) Director

+- Chairman

+2. Mr. Lesley Ndlovu

+Non-Executive Director

+- Member

+3. Mr. Akingbola Akinola

+Shareholder's Representative

+- Member

+4. Mrs. Ayodeji Oloye

+Shareholder's Representative

+- Member